marteenmcneesh/real-lives/README.md

-real-lives is to be a clone of the game series *Real Lives*, using Node.
+real-lives is to be a remake of the game series *Real Lives*, using Node.

 Dependencies are `nicl` and `fibers`.